Somamohanty5/OPTIMIZING-INVENTORY-AND-SALES-STRATEGY-FOR-A-FOOTWEAR-RETAILER-USING-SENTIMENT-AND-TREND-ANALYSIS-/README.md

 ### Data Preparation

-- Retained only English reviews using the `langdetect` library.
+Filtered reviews to retain only those written in English using the langdetect library.
-- Extracted brand names from product names for focused analysis.
+Isolated brand names from product titles for a targeted and detailed analysis.
-- Removed irrelevant columns and rows for a streamlined dataset.
+Streamlined the dataset by removing unnecessary columns and irrelevant rows.
-- Included only verified purchase reviews to ensure reliability.
+Focused on verified purchase reviews to ensure the accuracy and reliability of insights.
-- Normalized review dates and extracted yearly trends.
+Standardized review dates and analyzed yearly trends to uncover evolving patterns.

 ### Sentiment Analysis